-The TVTP Grant Program has six objectives as described below.
+Since 2020, the TVTP Grant Program has sought to support the development of prevention programs and capabilities in accordance with the September 2019 Strategic Framework for Countering Terrorism and Targeted Violence.
+To meet this goal, the TVTP Grant Program has six objectives as described below.
 Each objective has corresponding outcomes described in Appendix A, "Goals, Objectives, and Outcomes."
-The TVTP Grant Program seeks to provide funding to applications that align with these objectives and that protect privacy, civil rights, and civil liberties.
+The TVTP Grant Program provides funding to selected applications that align with these objectives and that uphold privacy, civil rights, and civil liberties.
 Please see Appendix D "Research, Resources, and Definitions" for additional resources that can be referenced to design project proposals:

-- The local community has awareness of the signs that someone may be escalating towards violence and of the threats of targeted violence and terrorism. - The local community has awareness of both risk factors for and protective factors against escalation to violence. - Members of the local community engage the broadest and most diverse set of local stakeholders, sharing resources and best practices and building trusted partnerships to

-- address targeted violence and terrorism. - Members of the local community can act on bystander training and help individuals before they escalate to violence by understanding the role of, and the means to contact, threat assessment and management teams. - Members of the local community have access to multi-disciplinary threat assessment and management teams comprised of individuals such as psychologists, educators, faith leaders, and medical personnel that can provide support to an individual before an act of violence takes place. - The local community has programs that address risk factors for, and strengthen protective factors against, escalation to violence, including recidivism reduction programming.
+- 1. The local community has awareness of the signs that someone may be on a pathway to violence and of the threats of targeted violence and terrorism. - 2.
+The local community has awareness of both the risk factors for and the protective factors against targeted violence and terrorism.
+Risk factors are defined as negative characteristics that may increase the likelihood that an individual is on a pathway to violence.
+Protective factors are defined as positive characteristics that may decrease the likelihood that an individual may move toward violence.1 - 3.
+Members of the local community engage the broadest and most diverse set of local stakeholders, sharing resources and best practices, and building trusted partnerships to address targeted violence and terrorism. - 4.
+Members of the local community can act on bystander training and help individuals before they move toward violence by understanding the role of (and the means to contact) behavioral threat assessment and management (BTAM) teams and prevention providers in the public health community. - 5.
+Members of the local community have access to multidisciplinary BTAM teams comprised of individuals such as psychologists, educators, faith leaders, social workers, and medical personnel that can provide support to an individual before an act of violence takes place. - 6.
+The local community has programs that address risk factors for (and strengthen protective factors against) targeted violence and terrorism, including recidivism reduction programming.